About interactive components

 Turn interactive components off or on for a file

-During the beta, you can turn interactive components off for a specific file to improve prototype load times.
+You can toggle interactive components off or on for a specific file.
 To do so: